 A fundamental property of an amorphous solid is the ability to relax.
 As a function of time the system will find a lower energy state, which is also referred to as aging.
 To reverse aging remains a fundamental challenge of technological importance, because aging typically results in severe property deterioration.
-In this activity field of our group, we investigate structural dynamics during both relaxation and rejuvenation, the latter of which is the process that reverses aging.
+In this activity field of our group, we investigate structural dynamics and transport during both relaxation and rejuvenation.

 Atomic-scale dynamics during cryogenic rejuvenation